 The earliest surviving theatrical film shot in the Presidio, this 1915 two-reeler (approx. 20 minutes) was long believed lost.
 It was recently rediscovered and given a meticulous restoration by the San Francisco Silent Film Festival, including a recreation of the film’s original color tinting.
 Emphasizing themes of female independence and the esteem due to the men serving in the armed forces, the plot involves a strong-willed young woman (Agnes Vernon) who defies her father in order to marry a soldier (Hobart Henly) instead of the well-to-do suitor preferred by her father.

-JANE offers glimpses of soldiers on parade at the then-newly built Fort Scott and other rare views of the Presidio from a century ago.
-This world premiere screening of the new restoration, featuring live musical accompaniment, will take place in the beautifully renovated Presidio Theatre, re-opening to the public in the fall after a 24-year absence.
+JANE offers glimpses of soldiers on parade at the then-newly built Fort Winfield Scott and other rare views of the Presidio from a century ago.
+This world premiere screening of the new restoration, featuring live musical accompaniment, will take place in the beautifully renovated Presidio Theatre, re-opening to the public in September after a 24-year absence.

 The evening’s program also includes an introduction to the Presidio’s rich early film history and background on the film’s restoration.

 Photo Credit: EYE Film Museum